Why machines are better than humans at work is a sensitive topic. But an important topic we need to discuss and understand.

 #2 Machines are always on time

-- A hangover from the other night
+- A hangover from the night before

 - Family problems

-- Appointments for health, and home repairs
+- Appointments for health and home repairs

 I bet you’d hate your phone if it worked only 50% of the time.
 I know I’d hate it.

 Even more, if it only worked 95% of the time you’d still be angry.